raga70/OpenVidStreamer/README.md

 ### Installation

-Download the latest OVF template from the releases section of this repository  to deploy on your preferred cloud provider or  deploy our Kubernetes files (mandatory for large-scale deployments).
+Download the latest OVF template from the releases section of this repository  to deploy on your preferred cloud provider or  deploy our Kubernetes files (mandatory for large-scale deployments), (frontend not built in the Kubernetes files, just preform a `vite build` and deploy it, ex. via nginx ).
 OVF image:  [OpenVidStreamerExampleVMrelese](https://github.com/raga70/OpenVidStreamer/)
 Kubernetes files: [OpenVidStreamerKubernetesFiles](https://github.com/raga70/OpenVidStreamer/tree/main/OpenVidStreamerKubernetesFiles)